memesbedanko/memesbedanko.github.io/README.md

 ### memesbedanko.github.io

 For future 'dev'
-At the bottom, add an about, links to social, github, itch, whatever else
+- At the bottom, add an about, links to social, github, itch, whatever else
+- Add the post section
+- Ad modal to each gallery